YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 The record header has two fields that contain information.
 The first field, of two bytes, specifies the record size.
 The second field, of one byte, specifies the compression count.

 .. note::
-   Like the GDS block headers, a filler byte may be added, depending on the platform.
+   Like the GDS block headers, a filler byte may be added in the third field, depending on the platform.
+For example, "61" in the following example is added as a filler byte.

 The interpreted form of a block with global ^A("Name",1)="Brad" looks like the following: